-A spatially-invariant matching kernel $\kappa(u,v)$ is determined separately for image substamps centered on multiple kernel candidates across the image.
-The kernel candidates are selected using the DiaCatalogSourceSelector to query the appropriate reference catalog for appropriate sources to use for PSF matching.
+A spatially-invariant matching kernel $\kappa(u,v)$ is determined separately for image substamps centered on multiple kernel candidates across the image after brighter-fatter corrections have been applied.
+The kernel candidates are selected using a star selector to query the appropriate reference catalog for sources to use for PSF matching.
 This selector allows the user to specify the brightness and color range of the objects, toggle star or galaxy selection, and to include variable objects or not.
 Sources are vetted for signal-to-noise and masked pixels (in both the template and science image).
-The matching (spatially-invariant) kernel models $\kappa_j(u,v)$ , determined for each kernel candidate j as described above, are examined and filtered by various quality measures.
-The resulting ensemble of filtered kernel models is used to constrain the spatially-varying kernel model $\kappa(u,v;x,y)$ by fitting the spatially-varying basis kernel coefficients $a_i(x,y)$ with a $N^{th}$ -order 2-dimensional Chebyshev polynomial.
-This results in the final full spatial solution $\kappa(u,v;x,y)=\sum_i a_i(x,y)\kappa_i(u,v)$ , which may be evaluated at each location (x,y) in the image for convolution.
+The matching (spatially-invariant) kernel models $\kappa_j(u,v)$, determined for each kernel candidate j as described above, are examined and filtered by various quality measures.

-Detection on the difference image occurs through correlation of D(x,y) with the science image's PSF, yielding optimally filtered detection image $D'(x,y) = D(x,y) \circ PSF_S(u,v;x,y)$ where $\circ$ denotes correlation (currently the DM stack uses convolution instead of correlation).
+Detection on the difference image occurs through correlation of D(x,y) with the science image's PSF, yielding a detection image $D'(x,y) = D(x,y) \otimes PSF(u,v;x,y)$.
 The values of the pixels in D'(x,y) provide a maximum likelihood estimate of there being a point source at that position.
-Detection occurs by simply finding pixels that are more than $N \times \sigma$ above the square root of the per-pixel variance.
-Alternatively, the science image may be pre-convolved with a kernel similar to its PSF, in which case the resulting difference image D(x,y) is already filtered for detection.
-This latter option has the additional advantage that it help us avoid requiring em deconvolution of the template image, in cases when the template has a wider PSF than the science image.
+Detection occurs by simply finding pixels that are more than $N \times \sigma$ above the square root of the per-pixel variance, allowing for covariances.